Chapter 6: Signal & Noise#

 plt.xlim(70,0);

 The argrelmax() function may at times identify an edge or a point in a flat region as a local maximum because there is nothing larger near it.
 There are multiple ways to mitigate these erroneous peaks.
 First, we can increase the window for which the function checks to see if a point is the largest value in its neighborhood.
 Unfortunately, making the window too large can also prevent the identification of multiple extrema near each other.
 The second mitigation is to change the function’s mode from the default 'clip' to 'wrap'.
 This makes the function treat the data as wrapped around on itself instead of stopping at the edge.
 That is, both edges of the data are treated as being connected.
 This makes it more likely that an extrema value is in the neighborhood.
-Finally, the user can filter the returned for values that correspond to peaks above a certain theshold value.
-Below is an example of filtering values based on a threshold.
+Finally, the user can filter the returned for values that correspond to peaks above a certain height value.
+Below is an example of filtering values based on a height.
 The window below is intentionally narrowed so that the argrelmax() function returns too many values for demonstration purposes.

 imax = argrelmax(nmr[:,1], order=1000)[0]